mmcnicol/tayport-community-website/index.md

 ## Upcoming Events

+The 8th May 2020 marks 75 years since the guns fell silent and the Second World War in Europe came to an end.
+VE Day 75.
+[The Royal British Legion](https://www.britishlegion.org.uk/) are calling on the nation to mark the 75th anniversary of VE Day from home.

 June: [welcome to fife tentsmuir forest outdoor cinema](http://tayport.org.uk/pdfs/2020-welcome-to-fife-tentsmuir-forest-outdoor-cinema.pdf)

 ## Local News

 [Universal Credit - What you can claim during Coronavirus](http://tayport.org.uk/pdfs/2019-What-to-Claim-Coronavirus-Factsheet-v3.pdf)